vegaprotocol/documentation/docs/tutorials/submitting-oracles.md

 The **binding** tells the market which field contains the value.
 The **spec** defines which public keys to watch for data from, and which values to pass through to the binding.

-When it's time for a market to settle, someone needs to submit the oracle data that was pre-defined in the market proposal that triggers settlement and market termination.
+When it's time for a market to settle, someone needs to submit the oracle data that matches the oracle spec defined in the market.

 Read more:
 [Market governance concepts:](../concepts/vega-protocol.md)